MEET OUR FOUNDER

 To Book/Work with Nicole Click the Link Below !

-Nicole Deggins is one of the county’s leading birth advocacy experts.
+Nicole Deggins is one of the country’s leading birth advocacy experts.
 She is a sought after trainer, public speaker and community educator working to eliminate perinatal disparities and bring transparency to prenatal education and the medical obstetrical system.
 Nicole provides education, training and consultations for communities, birth workers and organizations that work with child bearing families.
 She is a dedicated leader, mentor, and consultant and actively supports efforts to increase the numbers of African American midwives, doulas, and birth advocates.
 She believes that this is a critical step in eliminating the perinatal disparities that plague the African American community.

 With over two decades of experience working inside the medical obstetrical system, Nicole’s views and style of training are radically different.
 Her combination of real life experiences, combined with her vivid storytelling, her willingness to share “insider secrets” and her unprecedented passion, allow her to connect with her students and her speaking audiences in a full and unique way.